 Past festivals have included guided birding tours by horseback, birding with llamas, birding from a working cattle ranch, birding and a rock tour, and more.
 Birding is also an easy entry into deeper discussions of biology, habitat restoration, natural history, wildlife conservation and art.

-Nez Perce Tribe Conservation Biologist David Moen will be the keynote speaker at this year’s festival, presenting the Yurok and Nez Perce Tribes’ recent efforts to bring California condors back to Hells Canyon in Eastern Oregon — which hasn’t happened in 100 years.
+Nez Perce Tribe Conservation Biologist David Moen was the keynote speaker at the 2018 festival, presenting the Yurok and Nez Perce Tribes’ recent efforts to bring California condors back to Hells Canyon in Eastern Oregon — which hasn’t happened in 100 years.

 As Birding Without Borders adventurer and 2017 keynote speaker Noah Strycker once said, ““Birding, in its many variations, celebrates the infinite details of life on Earth — and birds can help illuminate the world in unexpected ways.”

 Then get outside!
-Oregon is home to a whopping 532 bird species, with hotspots at Yaquina Head, Cape Meares, Fort Stevens, Boiler Bay and Bayocean Peninsula on the Coast; Sauvie Island and Oaks Bottom in Portland; and the Upper and Lower Klamath National Wildlife Refuge in Southern Oregon.
+Oregon is home to a whopping 532 bird species, with hot spots at Yaquina Head, Cape Meares, Fort Stevens, Boiler Bay and Bayocean Peninsula on the Oregon Coast; Sauvie Island and Oaks Bottom in Portland; and the Upper and Lower Klamath National Wildlife Refuge in Southern Oregon.